hansbuehler/deephedging/README.md

          Simple World with one asset and one floating ATM option.
     The asset has stochastic volatility, and a mean-reverting drift.
     The implied volatility of the asset is not the realized volatility, allowing to re-create some results from https://arxiv.org/abs/2103.11948

+    Set the <tt>black_scholes</tt> boolean config flag to <tt>True</tt> to turn the world into a simple black & scholes world, with no traded option.
+    Otherwise, use <tt>no_stoch_vol</tt> to turn off stochastic vol, and <tt>no_stoch_drift</tt> to turn off the stochastic mean reverting drift of the asset.
+    If both are True, then the market is Black & Scholes, but the option can still be traded for hedging.

         <br>
     See <tt>notebooks/simpleWorld_Spot_ATM.ipynb</tt>
       <br>&nbsp;